priyalchaudhari/Final_Priyal_chaudhari_homicide_analysis/README.md

 ## Homicide Data Analysis (Final)

+#### I am using the pattern 1 of the project where I have downloaded the CSV files and performed 5 analysis on Homiside dataset.
+Also combined weapon registration, Population, Weather(Temaparature) these 3 data sets with the main himicide data set

 ## Data Used:

 - For this analysis used Homicide dataset in .CSV format as main dataset you can see the files [here](Final/data) Filename Database and database1 are main dataset files